nok/onedollar-unistroke-coffee/README.md

 # OneDollar.js

-Implementation of the [$1 Gesture Recognizer](http://depts.washington.edu/aimgroup/proj/dollar/), a two-dimensional template based gesture recognition, in JavaScript.
+Implementation of the [$1 Unistroke Recognizer](http://depts.washington.edu/aimgroup/proj/dollar/), a two-dimensional template based gesture recognition, in CoffeeScript.

 ## Table of Contents